Bake Your Own Bread!

 I think there is something very relevant about the (mundane) routine of baking bread when thinking about living with and managing coeliac disease.

 The loaves I make are not carefully crafted artisan loaves that would win any competitions, but they are essentials for Mr F. and his diet and therefore are made with love and care.
-They form part of the routines and carefully considered behaviours that need to always be priority when baking or cooking for someone with any dietary needs.
+They form part of the routines and carefully considered behaviours that need to always be a priority when baking or cooking for someone with any dietary needs.

 Managing a gluten free diet is generally alien to anyone who has not had to think about the intricacies of carefully managing the day to day diet of someone with coeliac disease.
 The importance of bread ensures that Mr F. always has something to eat whether at home or at work.
 This is significant for his well-being, without this there are detrimental consequences.
-This may not be case for all with coeliac disease, but I know how difficult it is to grab a snack.
+This may not be the case for all with coeliac disease, but I know how difficult it is to grab a snack.

 Looking forward to seeing how these three turn out.
 I went through a period some time ago where the loaves often came out rather misshaped and resembling pre-historic animals but sadly these days they are generally quite uniform!
 Have you ever baked anything that didn’t turn out as expected?